 Understanding Unfair Dismissal

 Unfair dismissal occurs when an employer terminates an employee’s contract without a fair reason or without following the correct procedure.
 It’s important to distinguish unfair dismissal from redundancy or termination for misconduct.
-Understanding the nuances of your situation is crucial in determining whether you have been unfairly dismissed.
+Understanding the nuances of your situation is crucial in determining whether the company dismissed you unfairly.

 Knowing Your Employment Rights

 Familiarizing yourself with your employment rights is essential.
-These rights are often outlined in your employment contract, company policies, and national employment laws.
+Your employment contract outlined these rights, company policies, and national employment laws.
 They typically include the right to a fair disciplinary process, notice period, and reasons for termination.

 The Importance of Documentation